-This hummus is a family recipe passed down from many generations.
+This recipe for hummus is a family version that has been passed down for many generations.
 Eat with warm pita bread.

-This hummus is a family recipe passed down from many generations.
+This recipe for hummus is a family version that has been passed down for many generations.
 Eat with warm pita bread.

 RECIPE UPDATE I'm the author of this recipe and I wanted to make a few updates.
 I now use cumin instead of the black pepper.
 You want 2 cloves of garlic overall.
 To adjust the texture between creamy and more solid (which is very good also) vary the amount of liquid you drain from the can.
 The more liquid the creamier, but lately I've been draining all of the can except for 1/2 cup.
 I now use 3 large tablespoons of Tahini instead of 2.
 I also take the salt down to 1/2 teaspoon and add it gradually as the blending occurs.
 Peanut Butter is no substitute for Tahini!
 If you're using peanut butter, you're not eating real hummus.
 Find it at an international food storeRead More